North Korea: Latest missile simulated nuclear counterattack

 Sunday’s short-range launch was the North’s fifth missile event this month and the third since the U.S. and South Korean militaries began joint exercises on March 13.
 The allies' drills, which are to continue through Thursday, include computer simulations and their biggest springtime field exercise since 2018.

-The North’s weapons tests this year include short-range missiles fired from land vehicles, cruise missiles launched from a submarine and two different intercontinental ballistic missiles as it tries to demonstrate a dual ability to conduct nuclear attacks on South Korea and the U.S. mainland.
+The North so far in 2023 has fired around 20 missiles over nine different launch events.
+They included short-range missiles fired from land, cruise missiles launched from a submarine, and two different intercontinental ballistic missiles fired an airport near Pyongyang as it tries to demonstrate a dual ability to conduct nuclear attacks on South Korea and the U.S. mainland.

 The latest ICBM test last Thursday preceded a summit between South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida, who agreed to resume security dialogues and take other steps to improve their oft-strained relations in the face of North Korean threats.